Visiting Us at Christ the King Vineyard

 We put a lot of care into providing age-appropriate programming for our kids, and all of our children’s ministry volunteers undergo a thorough background check.

 Volunteers at these kiosks will be ready to help you check in if you have children from nursery age to fifth grade.
 Check-in lets us know important things like who’s allowed to pick them up and if they have any allergies.
-The kiosks will be available 15 minutes before the service starts (8:45 or 10:30am).Learn About Kids Ministries →
+The kiosks will be available 15 minutes before the service starts (10:00am).Learn About Kids Ministries →

 3. Stop by the Welcome Center